-Richard was invited to become a member of Wynton Marsalis' Septet and the Lincoln Center Jazz Orchestra, which he did from 2000-2003.
-He also played as part of the Russell Malone Quartet and Irvin Mayfield's Quintet.
-After completing his tenure with those groups Richard started the Reach Afar program for young people ages of 7-17, educating them about elements of jazz in hip-hop.
+Richard was invited to become a member of Wynton Marsalis' Septet and the Jazz at Lincoln Center Orchestra, which he did from 2000-2003.
+He also played as part of the Russell Malone Quartet, Delfeayo Marsalis Quintet & The Bobby Watson Quartet.
+After completing his tenure with those groups Richard started the Reach Afar program for young people in 2003 catering to the ages of 7-17, educating them about jazz, classical & Hip-Hop music.

 Richard has traveled extensively, sharing the gift of jazz to audiences around the world.
 As a representative of the United States through the U.S. State Department, Richard was named United States Musical Ambassador.
-During that time he did six state department tours that took him to Central and South America and Africa affording him the opportunity to perform in more than 15 countries.
-Richard has also accompanied such jazz icons as Bobby Watson, Curtis Lundy, Herbie Hancock and Arturo Sandoval.
+During that time he did six state department tours that took him to Central and South America, Africa, & The Middle East affording him the opportunity to perform in more than 76 countries.
+Richard has also accompanied such jazz icons as Wayne Shorter, Herbie Hancock and Arturo Sandoval.

 In 2005 Richard became the musical director for the Atlanta Spirit LLC.
 This joint project enabled him to create a live instrumental five member band for the N.B.A and perform at all fourty-six home games and outside activities.
 In 2007 Richard had the once in lifetime opportunity to run around the world for the Blue Planet foundation.
 The focus of this project was to create safe, clean, drinking water for people in need all over the world.
 He was hand picked from over 10,000 athletes.
 This venture sponsored by D.O.W chemical company and Nike enabled 21 runners as a team to circle the planet on foot over the course of 4 months.